 - Key features of the appliance and the similar models that make up the cost comparison range.

-Some manufacturers are now offering "smart" appliances -- appliances that can be connected to smart electric meters or home energy management systems to help you shift your electricity use to off-peak hours.
-Air conditioners, refrigerators, dishwashers, and other appliances may be available as smart appliances.
+Some manufacturers are now offering "smart" appliances -- appliances that can be connected to or controlled by smart electric meters or home energy management systems to help you shift your electricity use to off-peak hours.
+Air conditioners, water heaters, refrigerators, dishwashers, and other appliances may be available as smart appliances.
 Smart thermostats can also be installed to manage new or existing heating and cooling systems.